Luisinhoas/Causal-Inference-GP1-/README.md

 The result in both are the same, as expected.

 ## Two Stage Least Squared (Bivariate)

-We're going to use this bivariate model:
+I'm going to use this bivariate model:

 log(act)=b0+b1video+b2gender+u.

-In this case we are going to add a log to the dependent variable (act) to avoid negative values and facilitate the visual recognition of the influences.
+In this case I'm going to add a log to the dependent variable (act) to avoid negative values and facilitate the visual recognition of the influences.

 ```{r}
 ivreg2 <- ivreg(log(act) ~ video + gender |gender + year, data = data)